jamesrowen/vrony/README.md

 ![vrony screenshot](https://user-images.githubusercontent.com/1694056/104701062-f1cb9b80-56c9-11eb-8630-454eee269d8d.png)

-A Processing sketch for making animated Voronoi diagram patterns.
+A Processing sketch for creating animated Voronoi diagrams.

 Contains a UI for adjusting parameters manually and automating parameter changes over time.

-More information and background can be found at <https://james.js.org/vrony>.
+More details and background info can be found at <https://james.js.org/vrony>.

 The Voronoi algorithm is supplied by the excellent [Mesh library](https://leebyron.com/mesh/) by [Lee Byron](https://leebyron.com/).